 - Bridging the world of science and diplomacy: Following the discussion on science diplomacy in the context of the four SDGs, this module sheds further light on science diplomacy interactions and how to successfully approach and conduct them.
 It gives practical advice on the interface of science and diplomacy.

 - Anticipation of future science policy interactions and challenges: This final module moves the focus towards anticipation and future developments in science policy interactions.
 The module discusses approaches to anticipation, and concludes with hands-on exploration of anticipation tools.

-Senior Science Diplomacy Advisor, Geneva Science and Diplomacy Anticipator
+Head of Science Diplomacy Capacity Building, Geneva Science and Diplomacy Anticipator

 Co-founder and Chief Executive Officer, Simon Institute for Longterm Governance

 Executive Director, Geneva Science-Policy Interface

 Postdoctoral Researcher and Senior Lecturer in Political Science and Sociology at the Humboldt University of Berlin